simonescaccia/IoTProject/Design.md

 Every node has an identificative number (in the case of the simulation given by IoT-Lab) and we designed a properly configuration function to extract the information for each node from the topology, given as father-child pairs.

 ## Prototype Environment
+We construct a real prototype to demonstrate the working principle of the system.
+It is made up of a linear pipe and two MCUs located at its endopoints, with a water flow sensor for each one, together with a water source and an intermediate valve used to simulate a leakage.

+Unfortunately, we found some problems working with LoRa with our chosen ESP32, even if it should be officially supported by RIOT.
+So, in order to overcome this issue, we decided to switch to WiFi technology only for demonstating purposes.
+The idea is that when LoRa issue will be hopefully solved soon our project can be adapted with minor changes.
+Even if we will not obiouvsly have the same performance of LoRa, the procedure of evaluation is identical.
 For our prototype, we used the fllowing objects:

 * A 1,5 meters long garden hose (20-25 mm ⌀)